AUCTIONS / SHERIFF SALES

 All Sheriff Sales are conducted at the Sheriff’s office located at 601 South Ireland Street, Greensburg, Indiana.
 All sales will be conducted in an open bid format.
 The successful bidder must return to the Sheriff’s office with guaranteed funds by 2:00 PM the day of the sale.

-Springcastle Credit Funding through it’s Trustee Wilmington Trust National Association
+Defendant – Verna Cornn, Michael Cornn, Springcastle Credit Funding Trust, Through It’s Trustee Wilmington Trust, National Association

 Cause – 16D01-2207-MF-000331